Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-One of the best lakes in the world to rockhound is Lake Michigan.
-It is a giant lake bordered by four U.S. states, and the best part is that all of these states have numerous beaches where you can go and hunt for various rocks, crystals, and minerals.
+Lake Michigan is one of the world’s top lakes for rockhounding.
+It is a massive lake surrounded by four U.S. states, and the greatest thing is that each of these states has multiple beaches where you can go to seek various rocks, crystals, and minerals.

 Some of the best rock-hunting beaches on Lake Michigan include North Beach, Vans Beach, Petoskey State Park, Point Betsie Lighthouse Beach, Empire Beach, Barnes Park, Peterson Park, Racine North Beach, Port Washington South Beach Park, Rainbow Beach, North Avenue Beach, Grant Park Beach, or Oakwood Beach.